KnightHacks/workshops/2024-2025/tech-exploration/graphics-shaders/templates/Linux.md

 sudo apt install libglfw3-dev libgl1-mesa-dev
 ```

-After doing this you'll want to install GLAD

-To install glad you can go to this [link](https://glad.dav1d.de/) and download the required files.
-Alternatively you can just download ``glad.c`` and ``glad.h`` from this file.
+Download the Linux Template zip and extract

-To use GLFW and GLAD in your program you're going to want to include them with GLAD first.
+To use GLFW and GLAD in your program you're going to want to include them with GLAD being the first include.
 ```
 #include "glad.h"
 #include <GLFW/glfw3.h>